NVComputing/nvcomputingsite/resources/usaco.md

 **As of December 2020, the input/output method for USACO has been changed.**

-USACO now uses the standard input/output (i.e. System.in/System.out in java).
+USACO now uses the standard input/output (i.e. System.in/System.out in Java, input()/print() in Python).

 **For contests before December 2020, read below:**